 Suddenly the man lost all control over himself.
 The burns no longer hurt.
 His flesh no longer smelled of embers at specific points.
 He was no longer surrounded by darkness.
 In fact he still was, but his conscience did not allow him to realize it.
 The cube had stolen it, and was now using it to say something to its captive.

 At first his vision seemed to collide with various dimensions concomitantly.
-He would see himself on his couch at home, lying down and waking up, then returning to the cube, and then seeing and living both scenes at once.
-He felt his body in healthy condition and at the same time as if it were in the blazes of a bonfire, worse than before, within the four walls, and then he saw people he had known and liked, and peole who he didn't know, talking to him, smiling, uninterested, pretending to smile.
+He would see himself on his couch at home, lying down and waking up, and doing it again, confused, then returning to the cube, and then seeing and living both scenes at once.
+He felt his body in healthy condition and, at the same time, as if it were in the blazes of a bonfire, worse than before, within the four walls, and then he saw people he had known and liked, and people who he didn't know, talking to him, smiling, uninterested, pretending to smile.
 Perhaps the most disturbing intrinsic sight: he found himself dying several times in a row and screaming louder and more painfully each time he died in some of the mantraps of sublime cruelty from which he were being killed.
-And finally he felt stability in his reality.
-His vision was blurred and inebriate for a few moments, and a prolongated buzzing filled his hearing.
+And finally he felt stability in his surroundings.
+His vision was blurred and inebriate for a few moments, and a prolonged buzzing filled his hearing.

 The man was somewhere like the cube chamber, with the main differences in space being its variety of platforms — placed near the ceiling, up in the distance — and the fact that it was much wider vertically and horizontally — the ground had somewhat around a hundred square meters of occupied space, and same goes for all the walls —, all without discarding black for all the surfaces, the floor, ceiling and the parallelepiped platforms, here with a slight but noticeable dissimilarity: the edges of the surfaces were determined by changeable colors, varying through colors reminscent of death to colors of gaiety, and from gaiety to death.
 But he wasn't in the place, he noted.
 There was a kind of horizontally transparent wall, of the same height as his and of the same length as his if were laying down, that separated him from there, letting him only see it from the outside, where there was only zilch.

 The man who had just witnessed the impact moved away the arms out of his face only to aliviate his curiosity that eagered to know how serious the damage had been, not wishing he had done it.
-In either way, now he couldn't take his eyes off the corpse.
-Not because he didn't want to, but because he couldn't.
-He had lost his ability to focus on any other place and to close his eyes, as if someone were holding his head and pulling his eyes through the pits so that he would not stop looking.
-And to explain that, a voice, which seemed to be accompanied by several other high-pitched and low-pitched voices, but all said the same, at different speeds and emphatic levels, in a language that man did not know but understood perfectly - his consciousness translated spontaneously the meanings of each syllable:
+In either way, now he couldn't take his invisible eyes off the corpse.
+Not because he didn't want to, but because he really couldn't.
+He had lost his ability to focus on any other place and to close his vision, as if someone were holding his head and pulling his eyes — if he had them there — through the pits so that he would not stop looking.
+And to explain that, a voice, which seemed to be accompanied by several other high-pitched and low-pitched voices, but all said the same, at different speeds and emphatic levels, in a language that man did not know but understood perfectly — his consciousness translated spontaneously the meanings of each syllable:

 The voices return, and the vision of the observant man chained to the ecstatic convulsions of the other:

-The observant man saw himself, with his outstretched eyes, expiring in a thousand different ways in short intervals of seconds, and then milliseconds.
+The observant man saw himself, with his mentally outstretched eyes, expiring in a thousand different ways in short intervals of seconds, and then milliseconds.
 There were times when all he saw or heard were instant flashes of blood gush, more or less bulky, or more or less noisy.
-All his hearing caught was the breaking of bones, the blunt pounding of colliding surfaces, explosions of fire and other undistinguishable elements, the whispers of sharp metals and their fatal contacts with meat, the creaking and gnawing of blustering machines, the roasting of epidermis, the inverted blows of cubes fired targeting the man, and the sounds of the ones that hit the man, with brutal deconstructive efficacy; only madness penetrated him.
+All his hearing caught was the breaking of bones, the blunt pounding of colliding surfaces, irruptions of fire, electricty, stone and metal and other undistinguishable elements, the whispers of sharp metals and their fatal contacts with meat, the creaking and gnawing of blustering machines, the roasting of epidermis, the inverted blows of cubes fired targeting the man, and the sounds of the ones that hit the man, with brutal deconstructive efficacy; only madness penetrated him.

 The scene's effect on the viewer was so extraordinary that he began to feel the pain.
 Every injury, every wound, every caustic heat began to accumulate in his own body, as if he were suffering and did not know.
 As if he were in both places at once, and his copy was not separate from himself, but belonging to the same being, an organism capable of being more than one, of existing here and there; what one felt, the other felt too.
 The forms of violence that ravished his essence, as they did with the adventurer, were so impetuous that his matter was instantly annihilated, consumed amidst confined pseudoscreaming .